3.3.1. General description

 The blue crab commercial fishery continues to be the premier invertebrate fishery within the LSJRB.
 The recreational fishery is also likely to be very large, although there is no information available on it.

 While common within the river, there is uncertainty regarding whether blue crabs are being overfished or not in Florida.
 This uncertainty is because the maximum age of blue crabs in Florida is not known.
 Maximum age is one component that is used in a stock assessment model.
-Depending on the value used, it can affect whether the model suggests crabs are overharvested or not (Murphy, et al. 2007).
+Depending on the value used, it can affect whether the model suggests crabs are overharvested or not (Murphy et al. 2007).
 Consequently, this piece of information is needed to more accurately assess blue crab stocks in Florida.
 Currently, there is no required license to fish recreationally using five or fewer traps.
 In the St. Johns River, five or fewer traps can be used to recreationally catch blue crabs throughout the year (ten gallons whole per harvester per day) except from January 16th to 25th on even years.
 Crabs can also be caught using dip nets, crab pots, and hand-lines.
-It is not against the law to harvest non-egg bearing females; however, since female crabs are critically important to ensuring the survival of subsequent generations of crabs, releasing them helps the fishery to be more sustainable in the future.
-While male crabs can reproduce many times, females only mate once when mature and can store sperm for several months before actually spawning eggs (FWC 2017d).
+Although it is illegal to harvest egg-bearing females, it is not against the law to harvest non-egg bearing females; however, since female crabs are critically important to ensuring the survival of subsequent generations of crabs, releasing them helps the fishery to be more sustainable in the future.
+While male crabs can reproduce many times, females only mate once when mature and can store sperm for several months before actually spawning eggs (FWC 2018a).

-“If a mature female is harvested, though she may not exhibit eggs, there is no certainty that she has spawned” (FWRI 2017a).
+“If a mature female is harvested, though she may not exhibit eggs, there is no certainty that she has spawned” (FWRI 2018a).

 The statistical analysis did not reveal any significant trend in the FWRI data for adults and Young of Year crabs.
 Commercial catch data indicated a decreasing trend overall (north/south sections of the river combined) and just in the north section of the river; no significant trend occurred in the southern section where most crabs are harvested.
 Taking everything into account, the current STATUS of blue crab is uncertain, and the TREND is uncertain.